 Ipek earned her master’s degree in International Development from the London School of Economics, and a second master’s in Economics from Georgetown University.
 Her undergraduate degree is in Economics, from the University of Nottingham.
 She is a national of Turkey, and in her free time she enjoys drawing, painting, yoga and running.
 She ran her first and last half-marathon this October, not without injuring her knees!

-Gauri Gadgil is a program officer at Sequoia Climate Foundation, where she supports grantmaking to decarbonize the global economy and build broad support for the climate movement.
+Gauri Gadgil is the Chief of Staff at Sequoia Climate Foundation, where she provides direct assistance to the president on Sequoia’s grantmaking to decarbonize the global economy and build broad support for the climate movement.

-Before joining Sequoia, Gauri served at the Chesapeake Bay Foundation and at the World Bank, working with local and municipal governments to develop and finance green, climate resilient infrastructure.
-She has also worked on economic development programs abroad, through the United Nations Office for Project Services in Myanmar, and domestically, with resettled refugee populations through the International Rescue Committee, and she retains a people-centered focus in her work on climate change.
+Before joining Sequoia, Gauri worked at the Chesapeake Bay Foundation and at the World Bank with local and municipal governments to develop and finance green, climate resilient infrastructure.
+She has also worked on economic development programs abroad, through the United Nations Office for Project Services in Myanmar, and domestically, with resettled refugee populations through the International Rescue Committee.
+She has always retained a people-centered focus in her work on climate change.

 Allyssa Gapinski, Grants Officer